 |Arbitration Chargeback||The issuer is paid 45 EUR (30 EUR net) and the acquirer is charged 45 EUR (30 EUR net).|

 All reason codes are subject to the DAF, however certain MCCs are exempt.

-In MasterCard’s official DAF announcement, the company justified the new fee with the following explanation:
+In Mastercard’s official DAF announcement, the company justified the new fee with the following explanations:

 Implications for Merchants